ORF-4450/RobotLib/README.md

 *	Implement internal event monitoring scheme in NavX class that runs on a notifier and supports adding automated monitoring functions to NavX that interact with robot code by raising an event.
 Robot code turns event monitoring on/off and sets the time interval of the monitoring notifier.
-*	Implement a collision detection function using the above event monitoring capability.
+*	Implement a collision detection function in NavX using the above event monitoring capability.
 Notifies robot code of a collision via an event.
 Robot code sets the collision threshold in g.
+*	Fix locking design error in CameraFeed class introduced in v2.3.

-R. Corn, Maay 1, 2019
+R. Corn, June 3, 2019

 Version 3.1.1